act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 - While `autocomplete` in a promising technique for supporting personalization in HTML, support for this is fairly limited.
 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some elements can have a [semantic role][] of `none` and fail this rule with some technology but users of other technologies would not experience any accessibility issue.
-- Some user agents treat the value of `aria-disabled` attribute as case-sensitive.
+- Some user agents treat the value of the `aria-disabled` attribute as case-sensitive.

 ## Background